-The Opportunity: The Cascadia region of North America is home to some of the world’s leading technology, research, and medical organizations.
-Large amounts of biomedical research data are being generated in this geographical area that could be used to support accelerated research if shared effectively.
-Development of a robust regional data sharing ecosystem has the potential to position the Pacific Northwest as a global leader in data-driven innovation in biomedical research and healthcare, now and into the future.
+THE OPPORTUNITY: The Cascadia region of North America is home to some of the world’s leading technology, research, and medical organizations.
+Scientific collaboration across these research institutions will accelerate research — at the center of this collaboration is a focus on the coordinated generation of data and effective sharing.
+Development of robust regional collaborations and a data sharing ecosystem will position the Pacific Northwest as a global innovator in biomedical research and healthcare, now and into the future.

 THE CHALLENGE: Cultural, technical and policy barriers have historically limited cross-organizational data sharing.
 The Cascadia Data Alliance will change that.

 Three pilot projects have received funding that: (1) answer an important scientific question that benefits from regional collaboration; and (2) develop or test innovative approaches to using technical solutions, data/methods standardization, best practices, and/or cloud services (using Microsoft Azure) that can be generalized to future collaborative efforts.
 These projects are made possible thanks to financial and in-kind support from Microsoft and institutional support from each participating organization.